KUSENTEI!

 10 October 1944:

-At 0600, CH-17, CH-18, CH-23, CH-27, CH-28 and frigate KASADO depart Moji for Manila escorting convoy MOMA-05 consisting of TAIHAKU, KOMEI, TENSHO, TAISHO, TATSUURA, TAIYO, ESAHI, DORYU, PACIFIC, AOKI and SUGIYAMA MARUs and an unidentified ship.
+At 0600, CH-17, CH-18, CH-23, CH-27, CH-28 and frigate KASADO depart Moji for Manila escorting convoy MOMA-05 consisting of DAIHAKU, KOMEI, TENSHO, DAISHO, TATSUURA, TAIYO, DAIZAN, ESASHI, DORYU, PACIFIC, AOKI, TAIZAN (ex British ST QUENTIN), SAIHO and SUGIYAMA MARUs.
 Embarked are the 54th Independent Mixed Brigade plus a detachment of IJA suicide boats.
 The convoy is carrying about 10,000 reinforcements for the Philippines.

 16 October 1944: